gajis/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4 script to create empry file
 5 script that add execute permission to file owners
 6 script add multiple permissions
+7 script to add execution access to everyone